STCM Safeguarding Team:

 Prevent Radicalisation:

 We are committed at St Cuthbert Mayne School to keeping children safeguarded against the risk of extremism.
-Should you have any concerns about radicalisation or extremism as a student or parent, then please contact Mr Horrocks, the Designated Safeguarding Lead or Miss Mackenzie, the Child Protection Officer.
+Should you have any concerns about radicalisation or extremism as a student or parent, then please contact Mrs Walker, the Designated Safeguarding Lead.